Academic and Creative Summer Camp for Gifted Kids in Vermont

 TDI Summer Camp is a program for gifted students sponsored by the Talent Development Institute.
 TDI, which has taken place since 1998 at Johnson State College, is an enriching and delightful one or two weeks for gifted and talented youth entering grades 4-9.
 The Institute combines the relaxed atmosphere of a summer camp with new academic and creative opportunities.
 It is a place where kids go to learn, to grow and have fun with other gifted children, and with teachers who understand and support their giftedness.

-This year we are celebrating our twenty-first year of the Talent Development Institute at Northern Vermont University, formerly Johnson State College.
+This year we are celebrating our twenty-third year of the Talent Development Institute at Northern Vermont University-Johnson.
 For each of the two weeks, we’ll arrive on Sunday, get settled in, enjoy five days of strands (classes) and fun activities, and finish with a final program and good-bye (for those heading home) on Saturday.
 Overnight campers attending both weeks will have the option of going home the Saturday night between sessions or joining us (see Tuition Form for fee) for the Saturday overnight between sessions.

 More than ever, TDI participants will experience fun, stimulating, and challenging learning opportunities with dynamic faculty and intellectual peers.
 Students entering grades 4–9 will participate in week-long classes, daily exploratory activities, and (for resident campers) evening entertainment and exercise – including use of the college pool.

 Both weeks’ schedule formats will be similar to each other and to that of last year’s TDI.
-We have a great mix of classes this year, with something for a variety of types of learners and thinkers!
-New offerings include: Museum of TDI, Photojournalism, Ghost Trike, Culinary Chemistry, Drawing is Fun, Star Wars, Chess, Spanish Heroes, Young DaVincis, and many other wonderful classes!
-And plenty of old favorites are back, including Dragonology, Rube Goldberg Machines, Quidditch, and Computer Game Design.
+We have a great mix of classes each year, with something for a variety of types of learners and thinkers!
+Past offerings have included: Collaborative Storytelling, Fun Stuff With Videos, CSI Science, Meme Making, Character Design, Primordial: Mutate or Survive, Adopt a Star, TDI Quilt, Magic the Gathering, Dragonology, Rube Goldberg Machines, Music Making, Improv, and Computer Game Design.
 There is enough variety of offerings between the two weeks for a camper to thoroughly enjoy attending both weeks.

-We are pleased to again offer the Leadership Program for students entering grades 10-12 who have previously been TDI participants.
-This program will again span three years.
-The first year participants will be part camper/part leader.
-They will meet for Leadership activities in the mornings, and will choose from classes for campers in the afternoons.
-For more information, see our website at www.tdivermont.org or contact Lucy Gage Bogue at firstname.lastname@example.org.
+We are pleased to offer the Leadership Program for students entering grades 10-12 who have previously been TDI participants.
+This program spans three years.
+The first year participants are part camper/part leader.
+They meet for Leadership activities in the mornings, and choose from classes for campers in the afternoons.
+For more information, see our website at www.tdivermont.org or contact Lucy Gage Bogue at email@example.com.

 While we strive to give students the academic challenge and stimulation they crave, we are not an intense academic program.
 We encourage hands-on, creative, and meaningful learning.
 At the same time, we create an accepting environment with a multitude of opportunities for fun and friendship.

 Overnight campers are supervised by Institute staff, with housing in the college dormitories.
 Dinner is at 5:30 each evening, followed by evening activities at 6:30 p.m.
-We are asking overnight campers to arrive between 2 and 4 on June 24 and/or July 1st.
-Supper will be provided each Sunday.
+We are asking overnight campers to arrive between 2 and 4 on the beginning Sunday of each week.
+Dinner is provided each Sunday.

-Check-in for commuters will begin at 8:00 each morning.
-Monday morning will begin with a brief opening session for everyone at 8:15, with classes starting at 8:30.
+Check-in for commuters begins at 8:00 each morning.
+Monday morning begins with a brief opening session for everyone at 8:15, with classes starting at 8:30.
 Lunch is provided Monday through Friday for all participants at 11:45.
-After lunch and a short rest time (this “siesta” time was well-received last year), the two afternoon classes begin at 1 pm.
-During our break at 2:30 we will have our daily meeting and sign up for a guided exploratory class that will meet after our last class period, from 4:30-5:30 in the afternoon.
-Commuter pick-up is at 5:30 p.m. each weekday, the same as last year.
+After lunch and a short rest time (“siesta”), the two afternoon classes begin at 1 pm.
+During our break at 2:30 we have our daily meeting and sign up for a guided exploratory class that meets after our last class period, from 4:30-5:30 in the afternoon.
+Commuter pick-up is at 5:30 p.m. each weekday.

-Special Note: For overnight participants, the Talent Show will be held each Friday evening; please be sure to bring your instruments, costumes, magic tricks, or whatever else you might need if you choose to participate.
+Special Note: For overnight participants, the Talent Show is held each Friday evening; please be sure to bring your instruments, costumes, magic tricks, or whatever else you might need if you choose to participate.

 TDI is staffed partly by experienced Vermont educators, some with Master’s degrees in educating the gifted; partly by experts in their fields; and partly by Institute alumni (gifted learners themselves, some old enough now to also be experts in their fields!).
 Classes have low student-to-teacher ratio, averaging 10 to 12 students per class.